IT-Labs/BlockChainToken/README.md

 ## Technical definition

-At the technical level CAerus token is a ERC20-compliant token, derived from the [Open zeppelin](https://github.com/OpenZeppelin/).
+At the technical level Caerus token is a ERC20-compliant token, derived from the [Open zeppelin](https://github.com/OpenZeppelin/).

 Also built in the token is a vesting schedule for limiting Caerus transferability over time.
 CAerus Connection Project founders have vesting in their tokens.